awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservation-sharing.md

 **To share a Capacity Reservation that you own using the AWS CLI**
 Use the [create\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) command\.

-## Unsharing a Shared Capacity Reservation<a name="unsharing-cr"></a>
+## Stop sharing a Capacity Reservation<a name="unsharing-cr"></a>

-The Capacity Reservation owner can unshare a shared Capacity Reservation at any time\.
-When you unshare a shared Capacity Reservation, the following rules apply:
+The Capacity Reservation owner can stop sharing a Capacity Reservation at any time\.
+The following rules apply:
-+ Instances owned by consumers that were running in the shared capacity at the time of unsharing continue to run normally outside of the reserved capacity, and the capacity is restored to the Capacity Reservation subject to Amazon EC2 capacity availability\.
++ Instances owned by consumers that were running in the shared capacity at the time sharing stops continue to run normally outside of the reserved capacity, and the capacity is restored to the Capacity Reservation subject to Amazon EC2 capacity availability\.
 + Consumers with whom the Capacity Reservation was shared can no longer launch new instances into the reserved capacity\.

-To unshare a shared Capacity Reservation that you own, you must remove it from the resource share\.
+To stop sharing a Capacity Reservation that you own, you must remove it from the resource share\.
 You can do this using the Amazon EC2 console, AWS RAM console, or the AWS CLI\.

-**To unshare a shared Capacity Reservation that you own using the Amazon EC2 console**
+**To stop sharing a Capacity Reservation that you own using the Amazon EC2 console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Capacity Reservations**\.

-1. Choose the Capacity Reservation to unshare and choose the **Sharing** tab\.
+1. Select the Capacity Reservation and choose the **Sharing** tab\.

 1. The **Sharing** tab lists the resource shares to which the Capacity Reservation has been added\.
 Select the resource share from which to remove the Capacity Reservation and choose **Remove from resource share**\.

-**To unshare a shared Capacity Reservation that you own using the AWS RAM console**
+**To stop sharing a Capacity Reservation that you own using the AWS RAM console**
 See [Updating a Resource Share](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-update) in the *AWS RAM User Guide*\.

-**To unshare a shared Capacity Reservation that you own using the AWS CLI**
+**To stop sharing a Capacity Reservation that you own using the AWS CLI**
 Use the [disassociate\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/disassociate-resource-share.html) command\.

-## Identifying a Shared Capacity Reservation<a name="identifying-shared-cr"></a>
+## Identifying a shared Capacity Reservation<a name="identifying-shared-cr"></a>

 Owners and consumers can identify shared Capacity Reservations using the Amazon EC2 console and AWS CLI